Today from 09:00 to 17:00

 In the 1960s, there were over 100 sheep barns on Texel, about 70 of which remain today.
-Twenty-two barns are listed as a national monument.
+Fifty-five barns are listed as a national monument.
 The policy of the municipality of Texel is aimed at preserving all sheep barns for the island.

 At Sheep Museum Texel, you can take a look around inside a real sheep barn.
 Why not visit Texel’s very own sheep museum soon?